phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 }
 ```

 First, the function calculates the start and end address of a potential allocation, using the `align_up` function we defined earlier and the [`checked_add`] method.
-If the end address is behind the end address of the region, the allocation doesn't fit in the region and we return an error.
+If an overflow occurs or if the end address is behind the end address of the region, the allocation doesn't fit in the region and we return an error.

 The function performs a less obvious check after that.
 This check is necessary because most of the time an allocation does not fit a suitable region perfectly, so that a part of the region remains usable after the allocation.
 This part of the region must store its own `ListNode` after the allocation, so it must be large enough to do so.
 The check verifies exactly that: either the allocation fits perfectly (`excess_size == 0`) or the excess size is large enough to store a `ListNode`.